SoSira01/portfolio-tracker/README.md

 - Use the "Export Data" option to back up your portfolio regularly
 - Avoid clearing browser data without exporting first

-## Privacy

-This application processes all data locally within your browser.
-No data is sent to any server except when fetching market prices and exchange rates from public APIs.

-## License

-This project is available as open source under the terms of the MIT License.